dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## RAM

-DCS World requires 16GB+ RAM minimum for small missions on the Caucases map.
+DCS World requires 16GB+ RAM minimum for small missions on the Caucasus map.
 32GB RAM is required for large multiplayer servers and the Syria map.
 64-96GB RAM is recommended if you have the budget available.

 You should ideally use two sticks of RAM and not one or four sticks.
-Using one stick with halve the data rate of the kit compared to usinng multiple sticks.
+Using one stick will halve the data rate of the kit compared to using multiple sticks.
 Meanwhile, most systems have lower performance with four sticks due to motherboard and CPU bandwidth limits.
 If you use overclocked RAM, you are more likely to have stability issues with 4 sticks than with 2.

 When purchasing RAM, try to match the frequency and timings of the RAM to the CPU manufacturer's recommendation.
-The recommendation may vary by specifc CPU and motherboard.
+The recommendation may vary by specific CPU and motherboard.
 AMD provides a table of their test results with overclocked memory [here](https://www.amd.com/en/products/processors/ryzen-compatible-memory.html).
 On Intel systems, you are generally limited by the motherboard.
 Check with the manufacturer of the RAM, as some provide tables on their websites for selecting an appropriate kit.
 Do _not_ buy a higher frequency of RAM than recommended for your configuration because it may be unstable in combination with your CPU. **However, this is an appropriate place to compromise if fast RAM is excessively expensive**; the returns on faster RAM quickly diminish, and more RAM is more important than faster RAM.

 _In most cases_ the optimal speeds are: